Who are Kilter & Rammel?

 Current partners in crime…

-Olly Clarke is an associate publisher at Kilter & Rammel for our most recent publication, TRASH TALES.
-He’ll also be the special guest reader on the first of the FUN IN THE DARK mini anthologies, “Transformations”, due to release in April 2026.
+Olly Clarke is an associate publisher at Kilter & Rammel for our most recent publication, CriminOlly presents Trash Tales: An Anthology of Trashy Fiction.
+He’s also the special guest reader on the first volume of our mini anthology series, Fun in the Dark #1: Transformations, due to release 1 April 2026.

 Olly is the host of the YouTube channel CriminOlly, where he talks about crime, pulp, horror…that kind of thing.
 Olly used to write books, but decided it was easier to talk about other people’s instead.
 He lives on the south coast of England with his family, cat, and hundreds of trashy paperbacks.